-8 Problematically harmonization of the tax withholding provisions with the unemployment 9 insurance provisions requires the meshing of two different, and somewhat conflicting, policies within each single jurisdiction as well as among the multiple jurisdictions.
-10 The income tax withholding regime is indifferent as to items in the wage base8 whereas the unemployment insurance 11 tax regime is deeply concerned about the items in the wage base.
-On the one hand the policies 12 driving income tax withholding are focused on the single issue of collection, a ministerial act of 13 14 collection rather than a political question of what should be taxed.
+Problematically harmonization of the tax withholding provisions with the unemployment insurance provisions requires the meshing of two different, and somewhat conflicting, policies within each single jurisdiction as well as among the multiple jurisdictions.
+The income tax withholding regime is indifferent as to items in the wage base8 whereas the unemployment insurance tax regime is deeply concerned about the items in the wage base.
+On the one hand the policies driving income tax withholding are focused on the single issue of collection, a ministerial act of collection rather than a political question of what should be taxed.
 Items of income that are subject to income tax will continue to be subject to that tax even if not subject to withholding.
-On the other 15 16 hand, policies underlying unemployment insurance programs are concerned with dispersal of benefits as well as the collection of sufficient revenues to provide for those benefits.
-For purposes of 17 unemployment insurance each item placed in the wage base and subject to unemployment insurance 18 tax will assist employee's in meeting threshold requirements9 and lead to increased revenues 19 available for distribution to those in need.
-Conversely, each item removed from this wage base will 20 make it more difficult for an employee to reach threshold requirements and will reduce the amount 21 of revenue available for distribution.
-Thus, for purposes of unemployment insurance, components 22 of the wage base are important on three counts.
-First, an item added to the unemployment insurance 23 wage base makes it easier for an employee to meet the threshold amounts of income needed to 24
+On the other hand, policies underlying unemployment insurance programs are concerned with dispersal of benefits as well as the collection of sufficient revenues to provide for those benefits.
+For purposes of unemployment insurance each item placed in the wage base and subject to unemployment insurance tax will assist are items that are frequently part of the unemployment tax wage base for both large and small employers.
+These items, for the most part, are excluded from a wage base for either income tax withholding or unemployment insurance purposes in some states but not in all.